minstradamuss/minstradamuss/README.md

 ### Hi there 👋
 My name is Maria and now I'm a first year student of Computer Technologies Department in ITMO University.

 Wanna take part in ICPC in the team of St. Petersburg State University.
-Dream of joining Andrey Lopatin's team.

 ### ⚡ Tech stack
 * Python